 For over 25 years, I’ve litigated and negotiated with Minnesota prosecutors, and I will use that experience to protect your future after you have been charged with a crime involving:

 - Juvenile offenses and juvenile delinquency

-- Theft and related offenses (fraud, forgery, worthless checks, shoplifting)
+- Burglary, Theft, and related offenses

-After you have been charged with an offense, you should be aware of the court process that is involved.
+After you have been arrested and/or charged with an offense, you should be aware of the court process that is involved.
 With most criminal court proceedings, you will have at least two or three court appearances: